ironscar/dba-starter/postgres/readme.md

     - Shareplex?
 15. Upgrade to DB versions
     - Try incremental base backups at this point
-    - Can we automate this too?
+    - Can we automate upgrades too?
 16. DB DevOps strategy
     - Secret management and auto-update integration